-- 43. Buildings and extensions should be sited to optimise 'free' aspects of climate.
-These include useful solar gain, shading and sheltering, useful wind and ground conditions.
+- 33. Buildings and extensions should be sited to optimise 'free' aspects of climate where this is compatible with other planning policy considerations including impacts on the environment etc. These include useful solar gain, shading and sheltering, useful wind and ground conditions.
 Larger windows should face the south, and smaller windows to the north.
-Take care, however, to avoid unacceptable overlooking and light spillage. - 44.
-Traditionally, buildings were sited to take advantage of these aspects; the principle of 'wrap up warm and face south' is evident throughout the traditional architecture of the National Park. - 45.
+Take care, however, to avoid unacceptable overlooking and light spillage. - 34.
+Traditionally, buildings were sited to take advantage of these aspects; the principle of 'wrap up warm and face south' is evident throughout the traditional architecture of the National Park. - 35.
 Energy use and amenity value can also be improved by considering how siting, layout and landscape may shelter buildings from cold windy conditions that often prevail in exposed elevated rural and coastal sites.
 Landscaping and native tree planting can be used for shelter belts.
 This can be especially important when considering large agricultural buildings and their vehicular access requirements which can have a substantial impact on the landscape.